Tusiji/iar-design/docs/en-us/conference.md

 ## Academic Conference
 [ISMAR](http://www.ismar.net/)

-全称 International Symposium on Mixed and Augmented Reality。这是 [ISMAR 2017](http://www.ismar2017.org/) 的会议介绍。
+International Symposium on Mixed and Augmented Reality.
+This is the conference presentation for [ISMAR 2017](http://www.ismar2017.org/).

 [AWE](http://www.augmentedworldexpo.com/)

-全称 Augmented World Expo，国内也办过。在业内还是蛮重要的会议，每年举办时建议多关注。
+Augmented World Expo, still an important conference in the industry.

 [SIGGRAPH](https://www.siggraph.org/)